 Being fun to drive remains its primary mission; should remain affordable; Skyactiv fuel-efficiency technologies baked in to new chassis and powertrain.

-The 2016 Mazda MX-5 Miata will be redesigned from the ground up.
-It will be lighter and smaller and incorporate Mazda's full suite of Skyactiv fuel-efficiency technologies.
+The 2016 Mazda MX-5 Miata is redesigned from the ground up.
+It's lighter and smaller, and incorporates Mazda's full suite of Skyactiv fuel-efficiency technologies.

 That the 2016 Mazda MX-5 Miata marks only the fourth generation of the model in 25 years shows just how precisely Mazda's engineers and designers nailed the roadster's original formula.
 It's also a testament to the Miata's broad, enduring appeal as a coastal highway cruiser, cute commuter or affordable track day special.

 Mazda redesigned the next-generation Miata from the ground up.
 The engine moves closer to the roadster's center, which helps achieve the sports-cars ideal of 50 percent front/50 percent rear weight distribution, and sits a half-inch lower.

 A revised rear suspension design, a stiffer chassis and reduced mass help revive the sharp handling performance that has dulled as the Miata has grown and aged.
 We drove it and the improvement is dramatic.
 Aluminum used in suspension components and select body panels, along with a lighter convertible soft top, contributes to a weight savings of more than 220 pounds.

 Outside, the Miata loses some of its cuteness for a more curved, muscular tone similar to the Mazda 3 or CX-5, two recent models infused with Mazda's new design philosophy.
 The Miata is also 3 inches shorter in overall length and a half-inch wider.
 A lower hood height and windshield moved back nearly 3 inches promise improved visibility.